zyliutw/NCCU_Bioinformatics_Final/HiCdat/README.md

 ```

 ###Step1
-Download fastq and Decompress (It will create fastq folder)
+Download fastq and Decompress (It will create fastq folder)<br>
+About need 150GB
 ```sh
 sh ./download_fastq.sh
 ```